premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2013-11-21-a-goodbye-email-from-a-hardcore-programmer.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2013-11-21
 title: A Goodbye Email from a Hardcore Programmer
-date: 2013-11-21
-category: english-blog
-permalink: /english/blog/:title/
 ---

 I quit TCS.
 Today is my last day.
 I wanted my final goodbye email to be very special, unique and resemble what I did in TCS.
 This is what I sent to my colleagues today :)